teracyhq/dev/docs/nodejs_dev_guide.rst

 - ``$ vagrant reload`` to get it take effect.

-- Re-run the dev container to get it install npm packages again:
+- Re-run the dev container to get it to install the ``npm`` packages again:

 ..  code-block:: bash